 Adaptive frequency hopping helps ensure data successfully makes its way through the noise.
 Individual messages are broken into small data packets, which are sent over different channels in a pre-defined sequence, known only to the transmitting and receiving devices.
 As many as 1600 channel-switches can take place every second.
 Any data packets that don’t reach their destination correctly are re-sent, and if the problem was caused by the channel, this gets flagged up so it can be avoided in the future.

-2. You can operate lots of wireless devices in the same space
+2. Bluetooth lets you operate lots of wireless devices in the same space

 Several Bluetooth characteristics combine to ensure you can operate large numbers of devices in close proximity.
 Its short data packages – ideal for industrial measurement and control applications – only spend short periods on the airwaves.
 Equally importantly, Bluetooth’s automatic power control ensures data is broadcast at the strength required, so no shouting when there’s no noise.
 Both these factors help free up airwaves for other devices to use.
 Lastly – and essential when it comes to IIoT usage – Bluetooth is optimized to co-exist with Wi-Fi.

-3. It can detect and rectify bit errors
+3. Bluetooth can detect and rectify bit errors

 In noisy environments, or where data is transmitted over longer distances (more on this below), there’s a chance of bit errors slipping into messages.
 Bluetooth can detect these, and take action to avoid unreliable channels, if they’re the cause.